1993 Russian constitutional crisis: Public opinion on crisis

 The Russian public opinion research institute VCIOM, a state-controlled agency, conducted a poll in the aftermath of October 1993 events and found out that 70% of the people polled thought that the use of military force by Yeltsin was justified and 30% thought it was not justified.
 This support for Yeltsin's actions declined in later years.
 When VCIOM-A asked the same question in 2010, only 41% agreed with the use of the military, with 59% opposed.
 When asked about the main cause of the events of 3–4 October, 46% in the 1993 VCIOM poll blamed Rutskoy and Khasbulatov.
-However, nine years following the crisis, the most popular culprit was the legacy of Mikhail Gorbachev with 36%, closely followed by Yeltsin's policies with 32%.
+Nine years following the crisis, the most popular culprit was the legacy of Mikhail Gorbachev with 36%, closely followed by Yeltsin's policies with 32%.

+In the aftermath of the collapse of the Soviet Union, miner unions tended to support Yeltsin due to an informal alliance that had emerged between the two, where Yeltsin promised to meet their economic demands.
+This resulted in miner trade unions supporting Yeltsin in the constitutional crisis, however by the time of labour strikes in 1998, the Independent Miners Union admitted it had made a mistake in supporting Yeltsin and that it did not properly understand what was at stake in 1993 and now called for the resignation of Yeltsin.